syncfusion-content/wpf-docs/wpf/Smith-Chart/Series.md

 ## Data plotting customization

-By default, the data points are plotted by sorting them based on the resistance values and it can be plotted based on their index value as it is by setting the [`ArrangeByIndex`]() property as true.
+By default, the data points are plotted by sorting them based on the resistance values and they can be plotted based on their index value as it is by setting the [`ArrangeByIndex`]() property as true.

 {% tabs %}